saiccoumar/PMOI/README.md

 2. Installs PIP
 3. Runs `app.py` on Python
 4. Launches `localhost:8000` for UI

 To terminate the process, go to command prompt and `Ctrl+C`.

+You may face issues with running PMOI and modules are not found.
+Change python commands in `PMOI.bat` to python3 as you may have multiple installations of Python.

 ### MacOS
 (Instructions pending)